Getting started

 7. Persistence pays

-It’s easy to feel isolated as a new vegan but there are millions of us out here.
+It’s easy to feel isolated but there are millions of us out here.
 Find your local vegan meetup group and make like-minded friends virtually or in real life or search online for vegan groups that interest you.
 From vegan runners to bakers to knitters; from vegan weightlifters to fashionistas to activists.
 They’re all there waiting for you.

 10. Be kind to yourself